 The highlighted LTP value is color-coded to indicate if the trade occurred at a price that was higher, lower, or the same as the previous LTP.
 MD Trader highlights the price column cell with the default LTP color settings or your customized settings:

-From the MD Trader settings, you can also expose an additional VAP column in MD Trader to display the total trade volume at each price level as a gray bar.
+From the context menu, you can also expose an additional VAP column in MD Trader to display the total trade volume at each price level as a gray bar.
 By default, showing VAP displays the combined volume for buy and sell orders.
-From the context menu, you can select options to split the volume bar into buy (blue) and sell (red) quantities, to display the total quantity as a number, to display the LTQ at the last-traded price in the VAP column and to reset (and restore) the VAP counter to show only volume that occurs after the reset.
+You can select options to split the volume bar into buy (blue) and sell (red) quantities, to display the total quantity as a number and to reset (and restore) the VAP counter to show only volume that occurs after the reset.
 You can also hide the bars and show only the numeric values.

 Tip: When you hover on a bar or cell in the VAP column, the VAP value at that price is displayed in a tooltip.